RemRemEgg/mitsuko/README.md

 Mitsuko is a custom language designed to make programming in minecraft easier and faster.
 It is heavily based around the vanilla commands, and it not a replacement for them.
 It simply adds ease of use and more functionality.

+######Disclaimer:<br>Mitsuko and RemRemEgg are in no way affiliated or endorsed by Mincraft or Mojang Studios, Mitsuko is a fan-make project.
+Please no sue.

 > Notice:
 >
 > Items prefixed with a '»' are *going* to be added, but are not currently functioning.
 Items prefaced with a '«' are going to be removed in a future version.